pombredanne/nvd-cli/README.md

 If there's errors or anything like that, feel free to put up and issue or contact me personally.
 This is a personal project of sorts but I know how useful it can be

+Please be patient since this will be the first npm cli-type project I've worked on.
+I'll be testing as I can

 ## Installation